 Tutors will talk to parents directly if the need arises, provided that the student is happy for the information to be shared.
 Tutors have teaching commitments throughout the day and may have limited availability.
-If you would like to arrange to speak to your young person's Personal Tutor then please email them to arrange a convenient time.
-At Derwen College, if possible, we like to keep a student with the same Personal Tutor throughout their time in college.
+If you would like to arrange to speak to your young person's personal tutor, please email them to arrange a convenient time.

+Where possible, we like to keep a student with the same personal tutor throughout their time in College.